 The big splurge item for my second order was the coveted Super Healthy Skin that people save all their allowance up for.
 It’s packed with loads of ingredients to make it a goody, but so far I’m not thinking it’s amazing like I was expecting.
 I’m not sure what I was expecting to be fair, but I don’t feel that my skin feels like you’d expect an expensive to cream to make it feel.
 The Japanfusion cream gets my vote over this one at the moment.

 Which makes me move onto the Super Retinol Night Renewal Moisturiser which is part of a range that I was keen to try.
-Apparently anyone over the age of 35, needs to be incorporating this range into their regime.
+Beauty Pie recommend that anyone over the age of 35, needs to be incorporating this range into their regime.
 The retinol serum is infused with lactic and hyaluronic acids, and a concentrated, barrier-repairing ceramide blend to help protect, brighten, hydrate, smooth fine lines and soothe your skin.
 It certainly feels lovely on the skin and very nourishing and it’s one that I’ll continue using as I like to use separate creams for day and night, night being the cream that works all the magic – I hope!

 Since I’ve hit my forties, I’ve become more fixated on my dark circles under my eyes and more recently how concealer creases under my eyes.
 When I was younger I used to always use eye gel and then somewhere along the line I just stopped using it and I wish that I had kept up with that.
 Now I’m all about my eye creams and finding a way to smooth out the skin under my eyes, so I opted for the Uber Youth Peptide Infusion Cream that promises a whole host of benefits.
 It’s actually my favourite part of my cleansing routine at night as the cream feels so nice under my eyes and a little goes a long way and I actually see the difference since I’ve been using it.
 This is a keeper but I also might try the Super Retinol Anti Wrinkle Eye Cream when I next place an order.